ntsmk/voicemail-urgency-detection/README.md

 # Voicemail Urgency Detection

 This is a work-in-progress project for detecting urgency levels in voicemail transcriptions using Google Vertex AI.
-The goal is to build a backend service that classifies voicemails as **urgent** or **non-urgent**, helping streamline response prioritization in customer support.
+The goal is to build a backend service that classifies voicemails as **urgent** or **non-urgent**, helping streamline response prioritization in IT support.

 ---